IT Support St. Catharines

 15 to 50 Employees.
 Shared Help Desk + Monitoring

 A shared service plan that gives you access to our help desk team, remote monitoring, and security patching.
-Most issues resolved remotely within two hours.
-On-site dispatch included for hardware failures.
+This is the common fit for a downtown St. Paul Street professional firm or a mid-size Niagara clinic.
+Most issues resolve remotely; on-site dispatch down the QEW is included for hardware failures.

 50+ Employees.
 Fully Managed IT